yamcs/yamcs/docs/server-manual/mdb/data-types.rst

 In Yamcs the string data is represented as a java (unicode) String value.
 The encoding to/from the wire is performed using a string data encoding with one of the supported `Java Charsets <https://docs.oracle.com/javase/8/docs/api/java/nio/charset/Charset.html>`_ (UTF-8, ISO-8859-1, etc)

-In addition to converting the bytes to unicode character, a typical problem in decoding telemetry is to know the boundary of the string inside the packet.
-To comply with XTCE Yamcs implements a "string in a buffer" approach:
+In addition to converting the bytes to unicode characters, a typical problem in decoding telemetry is knowing the boundary of the string inside the packet.
+To comply with XTCE, Yamcs implements a "string in a buffer" approach:

 - conceptually the packet contains a buffer (or a box) where the string has to be extracted from or encoded into.
 - the buffer can be the same size with the string or larger than the string.
 If the buffer is larger than the string, it will be filled by Yamcs with 0 for commands or some filler which is ignored by Yamcs for telemetry.